HTGenomeAnalysisUnit/SCE-VCF/README.md

 ## Running time

-Running time on the full 1000G cohort VCF containing 2504 samples and about 120M variants is ~20h.
+Running time on a single sample WGS VCF containing about 4M variants is ~25 secs.
+Analysis of the full 1000G cohort VCF containing 2504 samples and about 120M variants takes ~20h.

 ## Notes